Units using capacity above represent kWAC.

 The following table summarizes the difference in average capacity factor in 2030 caused by these changes in the three technology innovation scenarios.
 Similar to our CAPEX assumptions, we assume each scenario's 2050 capacity factor is the equivalent of the 2030 capacity factor of the scenario but one degree more aggressive, with a straight-line change in price in the intermediate years between 2030 and 2050.
 The table below summarizes capacity factors for each ATB scenario by resource class.

-We also develop and model a scenario one scenario more aggressive than the Advanced Scenario to estimate capacity factor in 2050.
-In the Advanced Scenario, capacity factor in 2050 is assumed to have a 25% improvement over 2019 capacity factors.
+We also develop and model a scenario one degree more aggressive than the Advanced Scenario to estimate the capacity factor in 2050.
+In the Advanced Scenario, the capacity factor in 2050 is assumed to have a 23% improvement over 2020 capacity factors.

 The following references are specific to this page; for all references in this ATB, see References.